iavofficial/IAVFrontendFramework/README.md

 ```
 The key *option_name* is mandatory.
 The corresponding value will be listed in the language selection menu.
 You can find the translation keys used by the framework [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/Internationalization-keys-used-by-the-framework).
 (You will need these to internationalize certain framework components like error messages of the *AWSLoginView*.)

+To specify dialects like the german dialect in Switzerland follow the following schema:\
+>Key for german: "de"\
+>Key for german dialect in switzerland: "de_CH"

 To get a translation by it's key you should use the *useTranslator* hook from *...disa-framework/translators*.
 This hook returns a function which generates the translation.\
 An example:
 ```javascript